TongZhengHong/CG4002-Visualiser/docs/DevelopereGuid.md

 ### 🧩 Sequence Diagram Explanation – Player

 The sequence diagram illustrates how the Player processes actions in response to MQTT messages.
-1. When an action trigger is received from the broker, the MqttManager verifies the topic and player number before forwarding it to the Player.
+1. When an action trigger is received from the broker, the `MqttManager` verifies the topic and player number before forwarding it to the `Player` object.
-2. The Player then calls ProcessAction, which delegates the request to the appropriate controller (e.g., gun, shield, bomb).
+2. The `Player` then calls `ProcessAction`, which delegates the request to the appropriate controller (e.g., gun, shield, bomb).
 3. Each controller checks if the action is valid (e.g., enough ammo, shield not active) before executing it and calculating damage.
 4. The player publishes their visibility status after an action.

-- When the player enters a snow zone (OpponentSnow), they take 5 damage, increment their snow stack counter, and publish a message to notify the broker.
+When the player enters a snow zone (OpponentSnow)
+1. OnTriggerEnter will be called
+2. Player take 5 damage and increment their snow stack counter
+3. Publish a message to notify the broker about snow status

-- Upon exiting the zone, the snow stack is decremented, and another message is sent to update the player's snow status.
+Upon exiting the zone, the snow stack is decremented, and another message is sent to update the player's snow status.

 ![](images/PlayerSequenceDiagram.png)